-The Centre for Doctoral Training in Financial Computing & Analytics has a number of PhD Scholarships fully funded for 3 or 4 years, jointly funded by UCL and leading companies in the financial and business sectors.
+The Centre for Doctoral Training in Financial Computing & Data Science has a number of PhD Scholarships fully funded for 3 or 4 years, jointly funded by UCL and leading companies in the financial and business sectors.

 The scholarships are open to UK/EU nationals with exceptional qualifications to work on applied analytics and computing applications in association with major companies in the financial, retail and services sectors.
 The students will spend part of their time at UCL and part at their partner company.